dryerjs/dryerjs/README.md

    }
    ```

-5. Import your model and DryerJSModule in AppModule with other modules:
+5. Import your model and DryerJSModule in AppModule with other modules inside app.module.ts:

    ```typescript
    import { Module } from '@nestjs/common';